jacobemcken/jacobemcken.github.io/_posts/2020-12-17-realtime-db-synchronisation-to-frontend-state.md

 connected frontends.

-Only caring for "low volume" data, disregarding "historical data" and a one-way data flow, requirements for the frontend "database" storage naturally becomes easy to meet.
+Only caring for "low volume" data, disregarding "historical data" and a one-way data flow, requirements for the frontend "database" storage naturally become easy to meet.

 The following example will assume the backend database being a [graph